 Have a great idea or project that can help you learn this summer while tackling a community issue head-on?
 Want to design and pursue your own independent project?
 Here’s how we can help you make it happen!

 Funding is available for student-driven projects that integrate the following outcomes:

 Initiatives that will be funded are those that have direct relevance to a particular community issue, problem, and solution; generate meaningful and sustainable impact for communities involved; reflect a high degree of student initiative, and seek to explore and answer an important question.

 More information on evaluation criteria can be accessed here.

-Mentorship: Projects may be self-directed or created in partnership with an established organization.
+Mentorship: Projects may be self-directed or created in partnership with an established organisation.
 In either case, applicants should have a faculty, staff, or mentor (from Yale-NUS or external) providing guidance on the proposal and project.

 Duration: Project is at least 120 hours and 3 weeks in length.
 Duration may include time spent both in Singapore and abroad.

 Participants: Projects may be carried out in groups or individually as long as it is within the proposed budget.

 Selection Process: Projects will be assessed by a review committee.

 Acceptance into this fellowship is conditional upon your participation in a 2-day Pre-Departure Orientation in April 2016, and in a Post-Summer CIPE Symposium the first weekend after move-in, to share your reflections and learning